projectcalico/calico/master/usage/configuration/bgp.md

 ### Checking the status of the BGP peers

-To display the status of all BGP peerings for a specific node, use the `calicoctl status` command.
+To display the status of all BGP peerings for a specific node, use the `calicoctl node status` command.
 This displays the status of all BGP peers for that node - this includes the peers that are automatically configured as part of the full node-to-node mesh and the explicitly configured global peers and node specific peers.